 Not quite done

 You should certainly celebrate your student’s achievement in making the important, and sometimes difficult, adjustment to college.
-However, remember that your student will also be returning home – at least for vacations and breaks.
-Our next post looks at the reverse culture shock that may happen as she makes yet another transition.
+However, remember that your student will also be returning home — at least for vacations and breaks.
+Our next post looks at the reverse culture shock that may happen as your student makes yet another transition.

 The Importance of the First Six Weeks of College